 Fibromyalgia is a chronic pain condition, but it is often accompanied by other symptoms like insomnia and fatigue.
 One connected condition that is often missed by doctors is neuralgia, which involves pain, numbness, and tingling as a result of damaged nerves.
 Trauma is often the cause of neuralgia, and many fibromyalgia patients find that their condition has set in after a head or neck injury, sometimes years later.
 Could there be a connection?

-Since fibromyalgia patients are already in pain, neuralgia symptoms may be written off as just being a part of the condition.
+Since fibromyalgia patients are already in pain, neuralgia symptoms can be mistaken as part of the condition.
 However, neuralgia often leads to abnormal sensations in the skin, tenderness, and trigger points that are sensitive to the touch.

 Some of the nerves that are often affected when a person has fibromyalgia lead to a feeling of swelling in the hands and feet when no swelling actually is occurring.
 This often occurs in the morning when one is first waking up.
 Trigeminal neuralgia refers to pain in the face that can be triggered by things as simple as brushing one’s teeth or smiling.